Albert de Mun: Early years

 Albert was born at Lumigny-Nesles-Ormeaux, Seine-et-Marne, son of the Marquis de Mun.
 He became a brother-in-law of the Duke of Ursel when his sister Antonine de Mun married him and left to live in Belgium.
+De Mun's great-grandfather was the philosopher Helvetius.
+His maternal grandfather was Auguste, comte de La Ferronays, foreign minister under Charles X. His aunt was the writer Pauline Marie Armande Craven.

-He entered the French Army, saw service in Algeria (1862) and took part in the fighting around Metz in 1870 (during the Franco-Prussian War).
+He entered the French Army, saw service in Algeria (1862).
+In 1869 he received his lieutenant commission from Prince Imperial Louis-Napoléon.
+In 1870 he took part in the fighting around Metz (during the Franco-Prussian War).
 On the surrender of Metz, he was sent as a prisoner of war to Aachen (Aix-la-Chapelle), where he met René de La Tour du Pin.
+While in Germany he became aware of and inspired by work the social teachings of Bishop Wilhelm Emmanuel von Ketteler.
+De Man and du Pin became determined to respond to the dilemmas of the working class upon their release from prison.

+After the war he took part in the suppression of the Paris Commune serving on the staff of General Paul de Ladmirault.
+During the suppression de Mun was appalled by the violence of both forces, impressed by the fervor of the communards, and angered by the indifference of the upper classes to the problems of the working class.
+Testifying at a parliamentary investigation into the origins of the Commune the Count said:

-They both were determined to respond to the dilemmas of the working class upon their release from prison.
-The following year they organized a Catholic Workers' club, under the name "L'Oeuvre des Cercles Catholiques d'Ouvriers" (Society of Catholic Worker Circles), at the request of Maurice Maignen (founder of the Brothers of St. Vincent de Paul).
+The following year he and du Pin organized a Catholic Workers' club, under the name "L'Oeuvre des Cercles Catholiques d'Ouvriers" (Society of Catholic Worker Circles), at the request of Maurice Maignen (founder of the Brothers of St. Vincent de Paul).
 The clubs spread quickly throughout France.
 These "circles" or clubs brought together the wealthy and the workers from a given locale for prayer, socializing and lectures by members of the aristocracy.
-He also assisted in the recovery of Paris from the Paris Commune.